STARCHITECT001/freecodecamp-projects-resposive-web-design/README.md

 This section includes projects that focus on creating visually appealing and responsive web pages using HTML and CSS.

     Cat Photo App: A beginner-friendly project to practice HTML basics.
+    Cafe Menu: A beginner-friendly project to practice CSS basics.
     Tribute Page: A simple webpage honoring a historical figure or an idol.
     Survey Form: A form to collect user input with validation.
     Product Landing Page: A marketing page showcasing a product.